ymahajan1612/seq2point-update/README.md

 The project aims to provide a toolkit that standardizes benchmarking for the latest seq2point architectures across various energy datasets, providing performance metrics (mean absolute error, signal aggregate error and inference time) in an easy to compare format across multiple datasets such as REDD, REFIT, ECO and UKDALE.

+The screencast for this project can be found at: https://drive.google.com/file/d/1ezrZ0ZRwcAXschUksiEwhoXpm7u02jFQ/view?usp=sharing

 ## Overview of Key Modules

 ### data_separator.py